snadim02/snadim02.github.io/_posts/2023-06-01-fireplace.md

 ![Fireplace](../assets/img/fireplace05.jpg){: .mx-auto.d-block :}

-Notice that annoyingly-placed light switch...
-I put [peel-and-stick wallpaper](https://www.wayfair.com/decor-pillows/pdp/millwood-pines-wunsch-birch-18-l-x-205-w-peel-and-stick-wallpaper-roll-mxwx1133.html) around the whole thing (including the switch cover).
-I got [wood picture-frame moulding trim](https://www.homedepot.com/p/HOUSE-OF-FARA-3-4-in-x-3-4-in-x-96-in-Hardwood-Picture-Frame-Moulding-3U/204296123), mitered the corners, glued it together, stained it, and attached it to the wall with command strips as a frame for my faux art.
+Here's another view of the room while sitting on the couch.
 The picture on the back of the door is a [Ravi Varma](https://en.wikipedia.org/wiki/Raja_Ravi_Varma) print from ~1900 that once hung in my great-grandfather's (and my childhood) home.

 ![Fireplace](../assets/img/fireplace06.jpg){: .mx-auto.d-block :}

+Notice that annoyingly-placed light switch... (or can you even see it?! :stuck_out_tongue_winking_eye:) I put [peel-and-stick wallpaper](https://www.wayfair.com/decor-pillows/pdp/millwood-pines-wunsch-birch-18-l-x-205-w-peel-and-stick-wallpaper-roll-mxwx1133.html) around the whole thing (including the switch cover).
+I got [wood picture-frame moulding trim](https://www.homedepot.com/p/HOUSE-OF-FARA-3-4-in-x-3-4-in-x-96-in-Hardwood-Picture-Frame-Moulding-3U/204296123), mitered the corners, glued it together, stained it, and attached it to the wall with command strips as a frame.
+Now it looks like large art!

-We needed board game storage in these cabinets!
+We also needed board game storage in these cabinets!
 Success!
 (The other cabinet is equally packed.)

 ![Fireplace](../assets/img/fireplace07.jpg){: .mx-auto.d-block :}

-I moved our smaller games into these [4x6" photo boxes](https://www.amazon.com/dp/B00GLQX3CO).
+I moved our smaller games into these [4x6" photo boxes](https://www.amazon.com/dp/B00GLQX3CO) (see below).
 I couldn't find perfectly-sized baskets to put the boxes into (to pull out like drawers), so I just made my own with scrap cardboard and duct tape.

 ![Fireplace](../assets/img/fireplace08.jpg){: .mx-auto.d-block :}

-I also framed some family pictures, that I enhanced with MyHeritage's AI tool (the best of the six options I tried) to print.
+Another fun detail: I framed *old* family pictures.
+I needed to enhance them for printing, and I used [MyHeritage's AI tool](https://www.myheritage.com/photo-enhancer) (the best of the six options I tried) in the end.

 ![Fireplace](../assets/img/fireplace09.jpg){: .mx-auto.d-block :}
 ***From left to right:** My husband's grandfather who my 1-year-old is named for, that grandfather's grandfather, my great-great-grandfather, and his grandson (my grandfather) who my 4-year-old is named for.*